Stories for All the Senses

 • What is the name of the piece?

-• Where is it from?
+• Where was it created?

 • What time period is it from?

-• Who made the piece?
+• Who is the artist?

 • What pieces is it placed next to?
 Why do you think its displayed this way?